wrbernardoni/Equi/Readme.md

  Equi is currently in **v.0.0.1 -- Chihuahua Blue**

- To run Equi, either set a system path to Equi (prefered), or run the executable in a shell script like so:
+ To run Equi, either set a system path to Equi (preferred), or run the executable in a shell script like so:

  ```
 Equi -- -V 1